A tasty fish stew with a bit of heat added.

 large handful of chopped coriander leaves or parsley

 At this point, you need to taste the sauce - add some more paste if you want to and then bring it back up to simmering point so that the flavours combine.
+Let it simmer for around 5 minutes until the leek and veg are nearly done.

 Remove from the heat and add the fish.
 Simmer for about 5 minutes until the fish is cooked through.